spcourse/animation/en/student/index.md

 ## Analysis

 A drunk student takes a step each second.
-The size of the step is the same each time ($$R = 1$$), but the direction in which he takes that step is completely random.
+The size of the step is the same each time ($$R = 1$$), but the direction in which they take that step is completely random.
 Choose a random angle $$\alpha$$ for each step and determine the new $$x$$-position and $$y$$-position.
 This phenomenon is known as a *random walk*.

 You could try and use pen and paper to give an indication about the average distance that the students will be removed from one another over time.
-You are not required to hand it in, but it could be useful to discus your plan of action with a fellow student.
+You are not required to hand it in, but it could be useful to discuss your plan of action with a fellow student.

 ## Hints